rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

 ### Story 1

-As a user, I want to create restore from snapshot of thin-provisioned volume.
+As a user, I want to create a `PersistentVolumeClaim` from a `VolumeSnapshot` of a thin-provisioned volume.

 ## Implementation Details

 ### Design

 - With LVM Thin Pools, snapshot of snapshot can be writable and used as lightweight clones.
 - Common blocks in nested snapshots are stored once in the thin pool, so snapshot chains can grow without limits or performance loss.
 - To restore a PVC from LVM snapshot of thin-provisoned volume, a new thin-provisioned snapshot is created from the existing snapshot.
 Since LVM snapshots are inherently writable, this snapshot can be exposed to the user as a volume for a new PVC.